clearhaus/3DSv2-api-documentation/source/getting-started.rst

 Sandbox environment
 ===================

-Included in this service is a sandbox environment to ease integration.
+A sandbox environment is included to ease integration.
 It is provided as a service for continuous integration and for live tests.
 This is our own implementation so there will be some discrepancies with the production endpoint.
 The production endpoint is to be used only for production requests.